-Information provided on the type of economic transaction is based on the Australian Bureau of Statistics (ABS) economic type framework classification.
-For the 2010-11 report, the data have been reconciled with established reporting structures to ensure the robustness of the estimates provided under this new reporting framework.
+Information provided on the type of economic transaction is based on the ABS economic type framework classification.
+For Health expenditure Australia 2011-12, the data have been reconciled with established reporting structures to ensure the robustness of the estimates provided under this new reporting framework.
 In future years, this data will increasingly be used to present health expenditure estimates in new ways, such as identifying the various forms of public and private revenue that are used to fund the various health services.